Percha/fieldsattach_j3/README.md

 <h1 style="color:#f00">VERY VERY IMPORTANT</h1>

 Last VERSION, THIS VERSION!!!
 WITHOUT Non-adherence to Strict Standards with PHP 5.4.
-Before update it, make atest in a local server, <br />
+Before update it, make a test in a local server, <br />

 <h3>NOT DIRECT IN LIVE SERVER</h3>.<br />
 The package have a lote of changes and modification and could be error with old EXTRAFIELDS.